StutzCoin/airdrop/README.md

 Price: 25$ / Month

 # Validations
-* if phone is now swiss and email is valid, an error email is sent to user 'error-phone.pug'
+* if phone is not from Switzerland and email is valid, an error email is sent to user 'error-phone.pug'
+* if wallet is invalid and email is valid, an error email is sent to user 'error-wallet.pug'

 ### Import